- About Us

 The staff and children at St Margaret’s are proactive in their contribution to the life of the local community.
-Each academic year the school chooses a local charity to support and in 2016/17 this will be Wiltshire Sight - an independent charity supporting people living with sight loss in the county; we were thrilled to raise £6500 in support of this wonderful service for local families.
-Other recent fund raising activities have enabled the school to provide much needed funds for Hop, Skip and Jump, Wiltshire Air Ambulance and Swindon Young Carers, enabling young people to have a break from their caring responsibilities.
+Each academic year the school chooses a local charity to support and in 2017/18 this will be CALM - the Children's Cancer and Leukaemia Movement.
+The charity aims to improve the quality of life for both children going through treatment, and parents and families during and after treatment.

+Throughout 2016/17 we supported Wiltshire Sight, an independent charity supporting people living with sight loss in the county; we were thrilled to raise £4,450 in support of this wonderful service for local families.
+Other recent fund raising activities have enabled the school to provide much needed funds for Julia's House, Hop, Skip and Jump, Wiltshire Air Ambulance and Swindon Young Carers, enabling young people to have a break from their caring responsibilities.
 Additionally we facilitated the purchase of equipment for a sensory room for children under 5 at the Barnardo’s Children’s Centre in Calne.
 We also regularly support both the Devizes and Calne Food Banks and the Calne Youth Centre, by raising money for food, facilities and equipment.
 School buildings and sports facilities are made available for local groups to use throughout the year.

 Further afield, through various fund-raising initiatives, including sponsored walks, cake stalls and fun activities, the school has raised money and provided stationery and educational equipment for Mukuri School in Kenya.
 Additionally, we regularly support the ‘Once in a Lifetime’ charity in Sri Lanka with clothing for the local children, as well as helping to fund building projects which benefit the young and elderly of the villages.
-Both schools have provided a wide range of exceptional learning opportunities for our children.
+Both projects have provided a wide range of exceptional learning opportunities for our children.

 As a school we are honoured to be able to play a small role in helping others to improve their lives, as well as gaining a better understanding of how people live and work together.
 Our ultimate aim is for our children to have the skills and understanding required to enable them to become contributing members of a caring society.